bushidocodes/lcars-guide/README.md

 # LCARS Guide

 LCARS Guide is the ultimate platform for fans of Star Trek TNG to engage with the content they love.
+Episode data is retrieved from the [OMDb API](https://www.omdbapi.com/).

 ## Installation